 This document is for discussion purposes only and is not an offer, recommendation or solicitation to buy or sell, nor is it an official confirmation of terms.
 No representation is made that the information contained in this document is accurate in all material respects or complete.
 This document does not purport to identify or suggest all of the risks (direct or indirect), which may be associated with an investment in the Notes.
 The information in this document is subject to change without notice.
 The Term Sheet that relates to the Notes contains additional important information about the Notes.
-TD and its affiliates disclaim any and all ability relating to the information in this document, including without limitation any express or implied representations or warranties for, statements contained in, and omissions from, the information.
+TD and its affiliates disclaim any and all liability relating to the information in this document, including without limitation any express or implied representations or warranties for, statements contained in, and omissions from, the information.
 The delivery of this document, the issue of the Notes and any sale of Notes does not constitute a representation or imply that there has been no change in the business and affairs of TD since the date of this document.
-TD Securities is a trademark of The Toronto-Dominion Bank, representing TD Securities (USA) LLC, TD Securities Limited, London and certain investment banking activities of the Toronto-Dominion Bank or a wholly-owned subsidiary, in Canada and/or other countries.
+TD Securities is a trademark of The Toronto-Dominion Bank, representing TD Securities (USA) LLC, TD Securities Limited, London and certain investment banking activities of the Toronto-Dominion Bank.
+The TD logo and other trade-marks are the property of The Toronto-Dominion Bank or a wholly-owned subsidiary, in Canada and/or other countries.